IHE/ITI.MHDS/index.md

 - multiple markdown tables likely need to be converted to html as they really need merged cells (e.g. actors with multiple options) ( note one can get the right tables with pandoc and markdown_strict)
 - bold figure / table titles
 - code block `style`
+- UML is websequence format, should be plantuml (e.g. -->+ )
+- links to IGs (MHD, PIXm, PDQm, FormatCode)
+- links to html (IUA, mCSD, metadataHandbook, TF)

 **********************************************************************************************************